zuozhenggh/learning-library/data-management-library/database/in-memory/in-memory-in-depth/use-compute-image-19c/obtain-compute-image-19c-in-memory.md

     ![Full Screen](images/full-screen.png "Full Screen")

 3. If the workshop guide is not open on the desktop: Double-click the Firefox icon on the desktop to open Firefox.
-On the Firefox toolbar, click **Workshop Guides** and then select **Oracle Database 19c New Features**.
+On the Firefox toolbar, click **Workshop Guides** and then select **Is there a guide here?**.

 ## **STEP 4**: Download the lab files